mpchadwick/jekyll-pre-commit/README.md

 # jekyll-pre-commit

-A plugin to help make sure your post is _really_ ready for publishing.
+A Jekyll plugin to make sure your post is _really_ ready for publishing.

 ## Installation